 But what do you really know about Berlin, that enticing place full of thrilling surprises just waiting to be discovered?
 Let’s keep it simple: Berlin is the capital of Germany, the country where German people live.
 And what do you know about German people?
 Yes, as you strongly suspect, German people have high standards meaning that they might be … well, not easily impressed.
 And how is your German?
 Nonexistent?
 Too bad for you, just another hot newcomer to Berlin, but don’t despair too quickly.

-To really WOW a German might seem daunting, but it’s far from impossible; succeeding depends on a careful formula that we’ve put together exclusively for you.
-All it takes is your shameless articulation of these seven German sentences that are SO apt for everyday life in Berlin they’ll transform you into Kennedy 2.0 — ICH BIN EIN BERLINER.
-Soon you’ll be getting every German to utter his or her very first, jaw-dropping WOW.
-Here we go…
+To really impress a German might seem daunting, but it’s far from impossible — succeeding depends on a careful formula that we’ve put together exclusively for you.
+All it takes is your shameless articulation of these seven German sentences that are so apt for everyday life in Berlin they’ll transform you into Kennedy 2.0 — Ich bin ein Berliner.
+Here we go:

 1. Darf ich das in Papier eingeschlagen bekommen?